 We have never declared or paid any cash dividends on our capital stock.
 We currently intend to retain all available funds and future earnings, if any, for the operation and expansion of our business and do not anticipate declaring or paying any dividends in the foreseeable future.
 Any future determination related to our dividend policy will be made at the discretion of our board of directors after considering our financial condition, results of operations, capital requirements, business prospects and other factors the board of directors deems relevant, and subject to the restrictions contained in any financing instruments.
-The terms of Term Loan Facility preclude us from paying cash dividends without consent.
-Our ability to declare dividends may also be limited by restrictive covenants pursuant to any other future debt financing agreements.
+The terms of our existing Term Loan Facility (as defined below) preclude us from paying cash dividends without consent.
+Our ability to declare dividends may also be limited by restrictive covenants pursuant to any other future debt or equity financing agreements.